Joanne (Michael Nesmith song)

-"Joanne" was a staple on all of Nesmith's solo concert tours and has appeared on all three of his live albums: Live At The Palais, Live at the Britt Festival and Movies of the Mind.
-Nesmith would also spoof Joanne on his home video, Elephant Parts, with the song Rodan.
+"Joanne" was a staple on all of Nesmith's solo concert tours and has appeared on all four of his live albums: Live At The Palais, Live at the Britt Festival, Movies of the Mind, and Live At The Troubador.
+Nesmith would also spoof "Joanne" on his home video, Elephant Parts, with the song "Rodan".

 The song was covered by Andy Williams on his 1970 album, The Andy Williams Show.